What We Do

 Project Types

-These priorities are demonstrated in both the Dundee Hill project and the Chimacum Commons project whereby the housing will be clustered and the open space preserved or used for food production.
+These values are reflected in both the Dundee Hill and Chimacum Commons projects, where housing is clustered to preserve open space and support community-oriented uses.

-Dundee Hill will offer five affordable homeownership opportunities to local households earning less than 80% of the area median income.
+Dundee Hill will provide five permanently affordable homeownership opportunities for households earning up to 80% of Area Median Income (AMI).

-The homes that OHT currently stewards are owned by folks who are, or were, below 80% of area median income (AMI) at the time of purchase.
+The homes currently stewarded by OHT are owned by households who were at or below 80% of AMI at the time of purchase.

 Source: Housing Solutions Network